DataThomas/Learn_French/README.md

 The required packages are listed in the requirements.txt file.
 Alternatively, you can use the package manager [pip](https://pip.pypa.io/en/stable/) to install the packages listed in requirements.txt

+## Data
+Even though my data file is very small it is not good practice to upload data to GitHub.
+To get access to the df_french.csv follow the link: https://hecparis-my.sharepoint.com/:x:/g/personal/thomas_schneider_hec_edu/EXHZv9VF2RhDmRLe1iHV2koBtclNcXAZaB8PPZbTdmeHPQ?e=odq9zN
+The access expires Friday, September 22nd 2023, but can be prolonged if need be.
+Make sure to download the .csv file before running the docker.

 ## Usage